JamesLee1114/React_typescript_calculator/README.md

 This project was created with [Create React App]

-run some php command from the root of project
+run some commands from the root of project

 ``npm install``